StreetScout

 Where is Calwell?

-Calwell is a suburb of Australian Capital Territory, Australia.
+Calwell is a suburb of Australian Capital Territory, Australia, in the Unincorporated ACT local government area.

 What is the population of Calwell?